 I love attending last lectures for some weird reason.
 It is usually during the last lectures when the profs share their life experiences and wisdom; stuff that cannot be obtained from lecture notes or the internet.
-This week, I had the honour of attending two last lectures, the modules CS3216 and CS1010S by Prof Colin and Prof Ben respectively.
-The semester has almost come to a close and it can be summarized with two modules: Yes, CS3216 and CS1010S.
-I literally neglected all other modules this semester and only did their required work when the deadlines approached.
+This week, I had the honor of attending two last lectures, the modules CS3216 and CS1010S by Dr Colin Tan and Prof Ben Leong respectively.
+The semester has almost come to a close and it can be summarized with two modules - Yes, you guessed it, CS3216 and CS1010S.
+I literally neglected all other modules this semester and only did the bare minimum required for the looming deadlines.
 Not really a trait of a good student, but who gives?
 I know my limits and I do what I like.

 This is perhaps one of the most rigorous courses in NUS.
 We built four (?) products within a semester.
 There was barely any time for breaks.
 Although I don't think I leveled up as a developer by much, I think I improved a fair bit in product and aesthetic design.
-We were forced by Prof Colin to keep talking to our users and that's what we did.
+We were forced by Dr Colin Tan to keep talking to our users and that's what we did.
 Whenever I met my friends in/outside school, I would get them to try my product and observed how they interacted with it.
-Initially, the UX of the product was pretty bad, and I ended up having to teach my friends how to use and play the product.
+Initially, the UX of the product was pretty bad, and I ended up having to teach my friends how to use/play the product.

 But I can't be around to teach every user how to use the product.

-Thus we had to get feedback and refine the UX.
-Thanks to valuable advice from Prof Colin, Su Yuen, and our mentors from LambdaMu, Abhishek and Ivan, we finally got a clear direction and knew what to do with our product.
-I actually learned ethnography before, in my Design Thinking classes when I was still in Engineering.
-At that time, we weren't really building a product, just ideating and fantasizing.
+Thus we gathered feedback and refined the UX.
+Thanks to valuable advice from Dr Colin, Su Yuen, and our mentors from LambdaMu, Abhishek and Ivan, we finally got a clear direction and knew what to do with our product.
+I actually learned ethnography before in my Design Thinking classes when I was still in Mechanical Engineering.
+At that time, we weren't really building a product, just ideating, fantasizing, learning a lot of theoretical concepts and doing calculations on paper.
 The curriculum in Engineering was built as such, and that's a problem that I dislike about Engineering.
 But I didn't really talk to people then, partly because I found it hard to sell an idea without a prototype.

 Ideas are cheap.

 I first heard this from Prof Ben when I was taking CS3217 but only truly understood it awhile later.
 This is evident in the many hackathons that I went to in Silicon Valley.
 Some teams had radical ideas but didn't have the ability to pull it off within 24 hours.
-Soedar and Joe Chee were my hackathon buddies in SV and I'm glad that both of them could execute ideas really fast, and well too.
+Soedar and Joe Chee were my hackathon buddies in the valley and I'm glad that both of them could execute ideas really fast and well.
 We had decent ideas, but none of them were really radical nor original.
 However, we won stuff.
 Ultimately, it all boils down to the execution, whether a small team of 3-4 could complete a prototype of their idea within 24 hours that sufficiently demonstrated the value.
 Good design helped of course, that's where I contributed to.
 Heh.

 To be honest, my final project idea of having multiple users interacting with a large display is not a new idea.
 While doing my research on advertising use-cases of our product, I found at least 10 over examples of big brands using interactive billboards for advertising.
 However, I bet these brands spent a huge load on creating these advertising apps when they could have done so at a much lower cost.